Topological-Graph Dependencies and Scaling Properties of a Heuristic Qubit-Assignment Algorithm: Introduction

 \section{Introduction}

 Quantum computation may still be in its infancy, but new advances have allowed for the first experimental demonstrations of quantum computing in recent years \cite{google,blattion1,64IBM,chinesephotonic,2020demonstrationHoneywell}.
-Quantum computers themselves promise to aid in solving classically-intractable problems for such fields as quantum chemistry \cite{quantum_chem1,quantum_chem2,benjamin1,Bromley_2020}, quantum machine learning \cite{biamonte1,QMLreview}, and quantum cryptography \cite{quantumcrypto,PiraQCrypto}, among others.
+Quantum computers themselves promise to aid in solving classically-intractable problems for such fields as quantum chemistry \cite{quantum_chem1,quantum_chem2,benjamin1,Bromley_2020}, quantum machine learning \cite{biamonte1,QMLreview}, quantum field theory \cite{jordan2019quantum,2012preskill,funcke2021quantum,brennen2021nearly}, and quantum cryptography \cite{quantumcrypto,PiraQCrypto}, among others.
 However, such promise comes with a catch: protecting the quantum states in a quantum computer from deleterious noise channels has proven to be a most difficult task, preventing scalability and implementations of most quantum algorithms \cite{PreskillNISQ}.
-Indeed, current prototypes of \textit{quantum processing units} (or QPUs) available from Rigetti, Honeywell, IBM, Google, and others are considered still too resource-constrained to be able to demonstrate full fault tolerance \cite{QEC1,2020egan-brown,Linke_2017}.
+Indeed, current prototypes of \textit{quantum processing units} (or QPUs) available from Rigetti, Honeywell, IBM, Google, Intel \cite{sete-zeng-rigetti,2020demonstrationHoneywell,64IBM,google,intel1,intel2} and others are considered still too resource-constrained to be able to demonstrate full fault-tolerant quantum computation \cite{QEC1,2020egan-brown,Linke_2017}.

-In \textit{Noisy Intermediate-Scale Quantum} (or NISQ) technology, quantum computers are still rapidly evolving and severely limited: Firstly, quantum computing as a field has not yet settled on a particular technology approach \cite{fullstack}; some of the leading candidate prototypes are constructed from superconducting qubits \cite{superconducting1,blueprintsuper,superFT,chinesesuper,couplingsuper,sete-zeng-rigetti}, trapped-ion qubits \cite{ions,ions2,ions3,ions4}, as well as other contending proposals \cite{silicon,photons,Bourassa_2021,bartolucci2021fusionbased,chamberland2020buildingconcatenated}.
-Secondly, most of these devices exhibit finite- and fixed-connectivity constraints between neighboring qubits (a notable exception to this is trapped-ion technology, in which one can \textit{in principle} have "all-to-all" connectivity \cite{ions}).
+In the \textit{Noisy Intermediate-Scale Quantum} (or NISQ) era, quantum computers are still rapidly evolving but still present several limitations: Firstly, quantum computing as a field has not yet settled on a particular physical realization for quantum hardware \cite{fullstack}; leading candidate implementations include those constructed from superconducting qubits \cite{superconducting1,blueprintsuper,superFT,chinesesuper,couplingsuper,sete-zeng-rigetti}, trapped-ion qubits \cite{ions,ions2,ions3,ions4}, as well as other proposals \cite{silicon,photons,Bourassa_2021,bartolucci2021fusionbased,chamberland2020buildingconcatenated}.
+Secondly, many devices exhibit fixed and finite connectivity constraints between neighboring qubits (a notable exception to this is trapped-ion technology, in which one can \textit{in principle} produce "all-to-all" connectivity \cite{ions}).
 Thirdly, noise considerations have severely hampered developments in quantum devices \cite{knillNoise}.
 As such, efficient methods for executing quantum algorithms on first-generation quantum hardware require special attention.